DT1456/AH-RushHour-DJS/README.md

 <br>

-## Installations
+## (Possible) installations

-To make the game visual and see the board with all the cars, installing a terminal that can display pictures is needed.
+There is the option to make the game visual and see the board with all the cars, installing a terminal that can display pictures is needed.
 For Linux there is Terminology and for MacOS there is iTerm2 with imgcat.
 Below there are explanations on how to install these terminals.

 <br>